 |Certificate of administration January 1872|

-Shortly before Annie's death, her sister Sallie Bet married Thomas Rixey in Strasburg on October 23, 1871.
+Shortly before Annie's death, her sister Sallie Bet married Thomas Rixey on October 23, 1871.
 During their short time together she would bear three children, only one of whom would survive to adulthood.

 Tragedy struck three more times in 1872.
 Sallie Bet's first child, Alpheus Daniel Rixey, died.
 Sarah Jane's only son, 14 year old William, drowned on July 12.
 According to Virginia's death records little Annie D. Row died at Forest Grove on August 27 (her headstone says July 29) and is buried there.